 Seborrheic dermatitis is a common condition that causes itchy, flaky skin and may result in skin scales developing.
 This rash occurs in areas with lots of sebaceous glands.
 Sebaceous glands produce an oily substance called sebum.

-Seborrheic dermatitis can appear greasy or scaly.
-In severe cases, it can cause raised bumps and scaly, white skin at the hairline.
-In adults with seborrheic dermatitis, stress, lack of sleep,or other triggers may cause symptoms to reoccur frequently.
+Seborrheic dermatitis may appear greasy or scaly.
+In severe cases, it could also cause raised bumps and scaly skin at the hairline.
+In adults with seborrheic dermatitis, stress, lack of sleep,or other triggers may cause recurring symptoms.

 Infants often develop a type of seborrheic dermatitis called cradle cap, which usually clears independently.
 However, caregivers may need to apply dandruff shampoo or other treatments to loosen the scales.

-The greasy nature of seborrheic dermatitis can help people to distinguish it from contact dermatitis and psoriasis, which typically result in drier patches of discoloration and irritation.
+The greasy nature of seborrheic dermatitis may help people distinguish it from contact dermatitis and psoriasis, which typically result in drier patches of discoloration and irritation.

 Avoiding irritants such as shampoo and styling products may help speed up healing.

-An injury to the scalp can lead to infection, causing painful scabs, blisters, and swelling.
-Signs of infection can include:
+An injury to the scalp could lead to infection, causing painful scabs, blisters, and swelling.
+Signs of infection may include: